influxdata/go-syslog/README.md

 When the parsing process errors out it returns the message collected until that position, and the error that caused the parser to stop.

-Notice that in this modality the output is returned iff it represents a minimally valid message - ie., a message containg almost a priority field in `[1,191]` within angular brackets, follwed by a version in `]0,999]`.
+Notice that in this modality the output is returned iff it represents a minimally valid message - ie., a message containing almost a priority field in `[1,191]` within angular brackets, followed by a version in `]0,999]`.

 ```go
 bestEffort := true